mjskay/tidybayes/README.md

     corresponding to variable indices.
 In most cases this kind of long-format data is much easier to use with other data-manipulation and plotting packages (e.g., `dplyr`, `tidyr`, `ggplot2`) than the format provided by default from the model.
+See `vignette("tidybayes")` for examples.

 `tidybayes` also provides some additional functionality for data manipulation and visualization tasks common to many models: